jwjohns/dgx-spark-cli/README.md

 - **Username** for SSH access
 - **SSH key** - automatically detects existing keys or provides setup instructions

-**Note**: On macOS machines with NVIDIA Sync installed, `dgx config set` pre-loads the host, user, port, and NVIDIA Sync SSH key from `~/Library/Application Support/NVIDIA/Sync/config/ssh_config`.
-On Linux/Arch or systems without Sync the wizard falls back to your standard `~/.ssh/id_ed25519` or `id_rsa` keys and shows you how to create one if needed.
+**Note**: When NVIDIA Sync is installed (macOS, Ubuntu, or Windows), `dgx config set` pre-loads the host, user, port, and Sync-managed SSH key (e.g., `~/Library/Application Support/NVIDIA/Sync/config/ssh_config` on macOS, `~/.local/share/NVIDIA/Sync/config/ssh_config` on Ubuntu, `%APPDATA%/NVIDIA/Sync/config/ssh_config` on Windows).
+On Arch—or any system without Sync—the wizard falls back to your standard `~/.ssh/id_ed25519` / `id_rsa` keys and shows you how to generate and upload a key if needed.

 ### 2. Test Connection